tlrx/elasticsearch-view-plugin/README.md

 ## Creating complete views from queries

 The plugin allows to create custom views from query hits.
 Everytime such a view is requested, a set of predefined queries are executed and the results are used to create the view.
-Such views are stored in ElasticSearch as documents.
+Such views are stored in ElasticSearch as standard documents.

 This kind of view is really powerful and are a simple way to create complete web pages.